Arjun-SC31/data-512-homework_2/README.md

 ## How to use this project:

-1. Run all cells in "HW1_preprocessing.ipynb" in the order that they appear.
+1. Run all cells in "HW2_Data_Collection.ipynb" in the order that they appear.
 	- You would observe that the following files are created:
-		a. "academy_monthly_mobile_201501-202310.json"
-		b. "academy_monthly_desktop_201501-202310.json"
-		c. "academy_monthly_cumulative_201501-202310.json"

-2. Run all cells in "HW1_Analysis.ipynb" in the order that they appear.
+2. Run all cells in "HW2_ORES.ipynb" in the order that they appear.
-	- You would observe that the following graphs are created:
+	- You would observe that the following tables are created.
-		a.
-Maximum Average and Minimum Average
-		b.
-Top 10 Peak Page Views
-		c.
-Fewest Months of Data

 ## Intermediate Files Created Chronologically:

-1. desktop_data.json: created to hold the desktop data acquired through the WikiMedia API

-2. academy_monthly_desktop.json: modified version of desktop_data.json, complies with json structure.

-3. all_data.json: created to hold the cumulative data acquired through the WikiMedia API.

-4. academy_monthly_cumulative.json: modified version of all_data.json, complies with json structure.

-5. mob_web_data.json: created to hold the mobile-web data acquired through the WikiMedia API

-6. mob_web.json: modified version of mob_web_data.json, complies with json structure.

-7. mob_app_data.json: created to hold the mobile-app data acquired through the WikiMedia API

-8. mob_app.json: modified version of mob_app_data.json, complies with json structure.

 ## Issues worth considering: